 - A dedicated admin service account user

-- (Optional) A Secure Socket Layer (SSL)Protocol used for transmitting private documents through the Internet.
+- (Optional) A self-signed Secure Socket Layer (SSL)Protocol used for transmitting private documents through the Internet.
 SSL works by using a public key to encrypt data that's transferred over the SSL connection.
-See also transport layer security. certificate from a trusted CA
+See also transport layer security. certificate

 To acquire an API key for PAN-OS